projectchrono/DEM-Engine/README.md

 Some additional troubleshooting tips for getting CUDA ready:

-- I recommend just getting CUDA 12.0, or a CUDA 11 distro.
-CUDA 12.1 and 12.2 appears to cause troubles with jitify.
+- I recommend getting the newest CUDA.
+But note that the recent releases CUDA 12.1, 12.2 and 12.3 appear to cause troubles with jitify and you should not use them with DEME.
 - On WSL this code may be buildable (and [this](https://docs.nvidia.com/cuda/wsl-user-guide/index.html) is the guide for installing CUDA on WSL), but may not run.
 This is due to the [many limitations on unified memory and pinned memory support](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#known-limitations-for-linux-cuda-applications) on WSL.
-A native Linux machine or cluster is recommended.
+We are looking into it and for now, a native Linux machine or cluster is recommended.

 Once CUDA is ready, you can `pip` install _pyDEME_.
 In your conda environement, do
 ```